What to do if iPhone stuck in Apple Logo loop?

 If it failed or stop before the progress bar even started, it’s higher chance that your data not unaffected.
 It might be a CPU or motherboard is unable to detect the NAND (Hard disk).

-Most this kind of cases can be repaired with the data intact.
-But also have those cannot be recovered data that is the NAND was dead totally.
-We can check, don’t worry.
+Most this kind of cases can be repaired with the data intact and recovered.
+But also have those cases that cannot be recovered data because the NAND is dead.
+We can check it, don’t worry.

 I had a repair case that many other technicians failed to repair it.
 But once it reached in my hand, I recovered the data easily.
 Send to the right person is very important.
 Check this video for more info.